ruiquelhas/sdnv/README.md

     npm install sdnv

-The API is really simple but you can use in a couple of different ways.
+The API is really simple but you can use it in a few different ways.
 Add it to your code as usual:

     var SDNV = require('sdnv');